allmaps/allmaps/packages/transform/README.md

 ## How it works

 This package exports the `GcpTransformer` class.
 Its instances (called 'transformers') are built from a set of Ground Control Points (GCPs) and a specified transformation type.
 Using these, a forward and backward transformation can be built that maps arbitrary points in one plane to the corresponding points in the other plane.
-The transformer has dedicated functions that use this transformation to transform points and more complex geometries like line strings and polygons.
+The transformer has dedicated functions that use this transformation to transform points and more complex geometries like lineStrings and polygons.

 ## Installation